etiennebacher/altdoc/docs/vignettes/deploy.md

 4. Force HTTPS (automatically proposed by Netlify).

 Done!
 You can now check at `mypackage.mywebsite.com` that the documentation is well loaded.
-This will update every time you push changes in `/docs` on GitHub.
+This will update every time you modify the source of the website on GitHub.